likholat/openvino_quantization/README.md

 ## Estimated accuracy

-Сomparing the benchmark_app results we got an acceleration of about 1.5 times for int8 model:

 | Accuracy         | Top 1   | Top 5   |
 |:----------------:|:-------:|:-------:|
 | TensorFlow model | 0.69054 | 0.89814 |